 If that’s the case, Dr. Hawes’ identifies the type of bacteria via a culture test and which antibiotic bacteria are susceptive to.
-After that, she combines a short-term intensive antibiotic therapy with a long-term (1-3 month) low dose antibiotics.
+After that, she combines short-term intensive antibiotic therapy with long-term (1-3 month) low dose antibiotics.
 This normally kills bacteria that keep reappearing out of the cysts into your bladder.

 Many thanks to Dr. Lisa Hawes who took the time off her weekend to share these insights.
 We hope this information will help you when discussing a treatment plan with your urologist.
 And if you are happened to be in Maryland, here is the contact information for Dr. Hawes’ practice.

 What Else Can You Do When Antibiotics Fail?

 When it comes to the best treatment for recurrent chronic UTIs there are two main camps.